Overview

 If the FEIN on the policy is the correct legal FEIN (and the FEIN on this notice is incorrect), send a copy of your CP575 issued by the Internal Revenue Service (IRS) to the New York State Department of Labor, Registration Section, State Office Campus, Building 12, Albany, NY 12240 or fax it to (518) 485-8010.

-Tips to Decrease Cost
+Tips to decrease cost

 Workers' Compensation insurance can be an expensive cost of doing business.
 However, employers can take responsibility for those costs by following some of the tips below: